Holger-Will/barcode-font-generator/README.md

 the genearl information and code table was taken from the Wikipedia Article on [Code 128](https://en.wikipedia.org/wiki/Code_128)
 The code table is then turned to .json, and the .json into an .svg font.
 I used the ecxellent tools [svg2ttf](https://github.com/fontello/svg2ttf) and [ttf2woff](https://github.com/fontello/ttf2woff) by [fontello](https://github.com/fontello) to convert the font to ttf and woff.

+And the fantastic [font dragr](http://labs.thecssninja.com/font_dragr/) by Ryan Seddon for initial testing.

 # Code Table